nodeschool/hermosillo/codeofconduct.md

 intimidation, threats, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.
-Sexual language and imagery is not appropriate for any events at **Nodeschool Chapter Name** meetups or in any related communication channels.
+Sexual language and imagery is not appropriate for any events at **Nodeschool Hermosillo** meetups or in any related communication channels.
 Community members asked to stop any harassing behavior are expected to comply immediately.
 Sponsors and presenters are also subject to the anti-harassment policy.